John the Baptist: Denominational festivals

 Christian festivals associated with Saint John the Baptist and Forerunner are celebrated at various days by different denominations and are dedicated to his conception, birth, and death, as well as in correlation to the baptism of Jesus.
 The Eastern Church has feast days for the finding of his head (first, second, and third finding), as well as for his parents, Elizabeth and Zechariah.
 In the Russian Orthodox Church there is a feast day of the Transfer of the Right Hand of the Forerunner from Malta to Gatchina.

 Association with summer solstice

-The Feast of Saint John closely coincides with the June solstice, also referred to as Midsummer in the Northern Hemisphere.
+The Feast of the nativity of Saint John closely coincides with the June solstice, also referred to as Midsummer in the Northern Hemisphere.
 The Christian holy day is fixed at 24 June; but in most countries festivities are mostly held the night before, on Saint John's Eve.
 "In England, 'Saint John's Tide' is combined with a midsummer celebration.
 Instead of the date of the summer solstice, they chose June 24.
 This may be because of the Baptist's own words, 'He must increase, but I must decrease' (John 3:30).
 John was, of course, referring to Jesus.
 John's day comes at the time when the sun is beginning to decrease..."